stride3d/stride-docs/en/manual/graphics/graphics-compositor/scene-renderers.md

 ## Force aspect ratio scene renderer

-Uses @'SiliconStudio.Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer' to force an aspect ratio and applies a letterbox if the ratio is different from the screen.
+Uses @'Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer' to force an aspect ratio and applies a letterbox if the ratio is different from the screen.
 Use this before the **render camera**.

 ![Force aspect ratio](media/force-aspect-ratio-properties.png)